 Happy Thanksgiving!
-Is this year’s Thanksgiving table setting more beautiful than all pictures and ideas trending on Pinterest today?
+Is this year’s Thanksgiving table setting more beautiful than the pictures and ideas trending on Pinterest?
 Are you inviting new family members and friends this time around?
-Brilliant, we’re here to help you keep all of your charming photos and videos safe over the years.
+We’re here to help you keep all of your charming photos and videos safe over the years.

 First, have you noticed just how many more memories everyone is sharing online nowadays?
 30 Thanksgiving hashtags, plus one big